EEN421/EEN421.github.io/_posts/PowerShell Toolbox: Linting Your Scripts with Invoke-ScriptAnalyzer.md

 <br/>
 <br/>

-# 🎯 Final Thoughts
-Invoke-ScriptAnalyzer isn’t glamorous.
-It doesn’t spin up VMs, query Sentinel, or summon KQL magic.
-But it does help you write cleaner, safer, more maintainable PowerShell — and that’s the foundation of every mature DevSecOps practice.

-It’s one of those tools that quietly saves you from:
-- Future bugs
-- Future rework
-- Future “who wrote this?” moments
-- Future weekend firefights

-Add it to your toolbox now; Your future self — and your clients — will thank you. ⚔️🛡️💻

 # Bonus Tool: `Write-Progress`

 `Write-Progress` displays a progress bar in the PowerShell console to give the user visual feedback on long-running tasks.